Making popcorn in an air fryer is easy, fun, and gives extraordinary results. Microwaving is also another common and fastest way to make popcorn.

-Besides, it is high-fiber whole grains that help reduce the risk of diabetes.
+Besides, high-fiber whole grains help reduce the risk of diabetes.
 It may also limit certain cancers, heart diseases, and other health issues.

-Unlike microwave popcorn, air-popped popcorn doesn’t have concerns about harmful PFC chemicals seeping into your popcorn.
+Unlike microwave popcorn, air-popped popcorn isn’t concerned about harmful PFC chemicals seeping into your popcorn.
 Therefore, it’s safe for your health.

 Can You Make Microwave Popcorn Without Microwave?

 Yes!
 You can use a stovetop, a popcorn machine, or an oven (toaster oven).

 Just take the contents inside the microwave popcorn bag and use the above methods to cook your microwave popcorn.

 You can also use an air fryer.
 You’ll need to use a suitable and safe microwave popcorn bag or aluminum foil inside the air popper.